lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 These fields are unidirectional.

 These fields values cannot be stored in a rule entry.
-They must always be sent with the request.
+They must always be sent with the compression residues.

-\[\[Can include OSCOAP Object security in that category \]\]

 # Other RFCs

 ## Block

-Block option should be avoided in LPWAN.
-The minimum size of 16 bytes can be incompatible with some LPWAN technologies.

-\[\[Note: do we recommand LPWAN fragmentation since the smallest value of 16 is too big?\]\]
+Block allows a fragmentation at the CoAP level.
+SCHC includes also a fragmentation protocol.
+They are compatible.
+If a block option is used, its content must be sent as a compression residue.

 ## Observe

 {{rfc7641}} defines the Observe option.
 The TV is not set, MO is set to "ignore" and the CDF is set to "value-sent".
 SCHC does not limit the maximum size for this option (3 bytes).
-To reduce the transmission size either the Thing implementation should limit the value increase or a proxy can be used limit the increase.
+To reduce the transmission size either the device implementation should limit the value increase or a proxy canmodify the incrementation.

 Since RST message may be sent to inform a server that the client do not require Observe response, a rule must allow the transmission of this message.